Patelvij05/CurrencyCalculator/README.md

 Future Scope:

-* Try to cover Uncle Bob’s clean swift architecture(Introduce Clean Swift)
+* Try to cover Uncle Bob’s clean architecture(Introduce Clean Swift)
 * Apply all the five design principles( currently covered 2 principles only) of SOLID principles to make software design more flexible, maintainable and scalable.

 ---